youandvern/efficalc/examples/conc_col_pmm/README.md

 ### 1.7.
 Plotting (sub-package)
 Contains plotting functions.

-#### 1.7.1. `draw_column`
-Draws the cross-section of the column on an `efficalc` Canvas, including rebar.
-Includes options for drawing compression areas.

 #### 1.7.2. `get_capacity`
 Accepts parameters like the quarter PMM mesh and a loading point, then returns a list of resultant moment and axial points which form the PM diagram at the angle of the given load point.